skip to content

 Tuition Solution

-The assigned value of a Type I Tuition Unit is 1% of the cost of the undergraduate resident tuition and required fees for the applicable academic year consisting of 30 semester credit hours with an assumed 15 hours per semester charged by the Texas public four-year college or university with the highest such tuition and required fee costs for that academic year.
+Type I Units: The assigned value of a Type I Tuition Unit is 1% of the cost of the undergraduate resident tuition and required fees for the applicable academic year consisting of 30 semester credit hours with an assumed 15 hours per semester charged by the Texas public four-year college or university with the highest such tuition and required fee costs for that academic year.
 All other public colleges in Texas will require less than 100 Type I Units for an academic year consisting of 30 semester hours.

 All types of Tuition Units can be used at any Texas public college or university or converted to the Transfer Value for use at Texas private or out-of-state colleges or universities or eligible career schools.
 Transfer Value (Transfer Outside of Plan) is limited to the lesser of (1) the costs the Tuition Unit would cover at a public in-state college or university or (2) the original purchase price of the Tuition Unit plus or minus the Plan’s net investment earnings or losses on that amount.
 See the Tuition Unit Pricing Schedule and Unit Value Redemption Guide to determine the number of Tuition Units required for redemption at four-year and two-year Texas public colleges or universities in the current year.

-Required fees are only those that must be paid by all students as a condition of enrollment in the college or university.
-They do not include course-specific fees such as equipment usage or lab fees, or fees related to your major or year of study.
+can be used to pay for undergraduate resident tuition and Required Fees: Required fees are only those that must be paid by all students as a condition of enrollment in the college or university.
+They do not include course-specific fees such as equipment usage or lab fees, or fees related to your major or year of study. at the most expensive four-year Texas public college or university.
+All other public colleges in Texas will require less than 100 Type I Units for an academic year consisting of 30 hours.
+Build Your Plan

 Scenario 2: Average Prices, but a Great Education